Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The kidneys extract waste and excess water from blood to make urine.
 The urine is sent to the urinary bladder through tubes called ureters.
 When the bladder is full, urine is released from the body through the urethra.

 About 80% of kidney stones are made of calcium oxalate.
 A kidney stone often causes no pain if it remains in the kidney.
 If it's very small, it may pass through a ureter and out of the body without difficulty.
-A larger stone trying to pass through a ureter can cause excruciating pain, however.
-The stone can be removed by a variety of surgical treatments.
-Once a person has experienced one kidney stone, the chance of developing another one is greatly increased.
+A larger stone trying to pass through a ureter may cause severe pain, however.

 Diet and Kidney Stones

-In some people there is a genetic basis for the tendency to develop kidney stones and the stones run in the family.
+Some people have a genetic tendency to develop kidney stones, and the stones run in the family.
 This isn't always true, however.
 Diet plays an important role in the creation or prevention of a calcium oxalate kidney stone in people who are sensitive to oxalates.

-- A diet that is high in oxalates can increase the risk of kidney stones, since it increases the probability that oxalates will be excreted into the urine.
+- A diet that is high in oxalates may increase the risk of kidney stones, since it increases the probability that the chemicals will be excreted into the urine.

 - A diet high in salt promotes kidney stone formation by causing calcium to enter the urine.
 The calcium then binds with oxalate in the urine, potentially leading to the production of a stone.

 - We make oxalate in our bodies.
-Researchers have discovered that taking high doses of vitamin C supplements increases our production of oxalate.
+Researchers have discovered that taking high doses of vitamin C supplements increases our production of the chemical.

 - Eating a lot of animal protein reduces the amount of citrate in the urine.
 Citrates and citric acid are inhibitors of kidney stone development.
 Citrate binds to calcium in the urine, preventing it from binding to oxalate.
 Doctors may prescribe citrate supplements to their patients who have a tendency to develop kidney stones.

-Anyone with kidney stones or with symptoms suggesting the presence of a stone should seek a doctor's advice.
+Anyone with kidney stones, with symptoms suggesting the presence of a stone, or who is at risk for stone development should seek a doctor's advice.
+Although videos from doctors can be helpful, they aren’t a substitute for personal advice from a physician.

 Calcium in the Diet